-Search for the customer you’d like to add a price list.
-You can do this in the CUSTOMERS module drop down menu by clicking ‘Find Customer’ and then hitting enter to search.
+Search for the customer for whom you’d like to add a price list.
+You can do this in the Customers module drop-down menu by clicking “Find Customer” and then hitting enter to search.

-Once the Customer Card is open, in the gray column on the left hand side, scroll down to ‘Price Lists.’
+Once the Customer Card is open, scroll down to “Price Lists” in the gray column on the left hand side.
 Select the appropriate price list from the dropdown menu and save.

-This customer will now have the price list associated with them.
+The customer will now have this price list associated with their purchases.

 Associated Price List with Specific Time Period

 All price lists may use active/end times, no matter how they are applied.
 If a price list is applied to a customer group, customer, or location, but it is outside of the time specified, it will not apply.

 For this type of Price list, you must specify an end date on the price list card.